kateBea/N-Queens-with-C-/README.md

 # N-Queens-with-Cpp
-n queens solver implemented using class in c++
+n queens solver implemented using classes in c++ uses brute force approach checking wether it is possible to place a queen at a given row and column.
+There is a solution if it manages to place a queen at all rows.

 Summary: